 We have used ping pong balls without a bowl as well for this activity.
-The ball fall through the tube and roll off, they get to chase it down and start again.
+The ball falls through the tube and rolls off, they get to chase it down and start again.

 12.Colander and Pipe Cleaners

 Let your toddler stick pipe cleaners in the holes of a colander.
-Great way to develop a fine motor skill.
+Great way to develop fine motor skills.

 13.Matching the lid

-Give them a crayons and colouring books with picture.
-My son loves looking at the pictures and colouring with crayons.
+Give them crayons and coloring books with pictures.
+My son loves looking at the pictures and coloring with crayons.